 - The applicant has sufficient funds to cover the costs of the duration of their stay.

-- If the applicant has applied for a transit visa/entry permit, they must hold an onward ticket to their destination, unless they are traveling to Mainland China or Macao.
+- If the applicant has applied for a transit visa/entry permit, they must hold an onward ticket to their destination, unless they are travelling to Mainland China or Macao.

 At the moment, the government of Hong Kong has created an online platform called the Pre-arrival Registration or PAR, and it is available for citizens of India only.
 Indian nationals are required to obtain an online visa for Hong Kong in order to travel and enter the region.